UT San Antonio

 A cognitive function exam and MRI revealed the cause: a benign 3.5-centimeter tumor on the left side of his brain.
 Relief at having an answer quickly turned into fear of the future.

-At the hospital, his medical team offered something Kilgore didn't expect: hope.
+At the hospital, his medical team offered something Jim Kilgore didn't expect: hope.
 The news that the tumor could be removed was something he never imagined.
-Soon after, they met John Floyd, MD, chair of the Department of Neurosurgery at The University of Texas Health Science Center and a skilled neurosurgeon.
-Dr. Floyd guided Kilgore and his family through his plan to safely remove the tumor.
-Kilgore felt a weight lift from his shoulders, confident in the expertise of his care team.
+Soon after, they met John Floyd, MD, a neurosurgeon and the holder of the Carl Raba Family Chair in Neuro-Oncology with UT Health San Antonio, the academic health center of The University of Texas at San Antonio.
+Floyd guided Kilgore and his family through his plan to safely remove the tumor.
+Jim Kilgore felt a weight lift from his shoulders, confident in the expertise of his care team.

 Regaining momentum

-“I have to say that I was well taken care of by my family and by the medical team” he recalls.
-Grateful for Dr. Floyd’s care, Kilgore researched him further and discovered their shared dedication to living purposefully.
+“I have to say that I was well taken care of by my family and by the medical team,” he said.

-Crediting his medical team for giving him life back, the gratitude Mr. and Mrs. Kilgore have for UT Health San Antonio has only grown, as they understand the rigorous training, education and compassion required to restore health.
-Looking for a way to express their appreciation, Kilgore made a gift to the Joe R. & Teresa Lozano Long School of Medicine, helping to provide advancement and educational support for the Neurosurgical Residency Program
+Crediting his medical team for giving him his life back, the gratitude Jim and Rachel Kilgore have for UT Health San Antonio has only grown, as they understand the rigorous training, education and compassion needed to restore health.
+Looking for a way to express their appreciation, Kilgore made a gift to the Joe R. and Teresa Lozano Long School of Medicine, helping to provide advancement and educational support for the Neurosurgical Residency Program

-“I’m not sure what inspires people to give back in a way that puts them in the middle of other people's pain, but it is very special.
-Not many people have that tolerance.”
+"I’m not sure what inspires people to give back in a way that puts them in the middle of other people's pain, but it is very special.
+Not many people have that tolerance," – Jim Kilgore, Grateful Patient

-Kilgore is thankful for Dr. Floyd and the work he is doing to help patients and develop students, admiring the selflessness he shows when guiding others through life’s most difficult moments.
-Two years of follow-ups have brought good news with no signs of decline, only strength and healing.
+Kilgore is thankful for Floyd and the work he is doing to help patients and develop students.
+He admires the selflessness Floyd shows when guiding others through life’s most difficult moments.
+Two years of follow-ups have brought the Kilgores good news with no signs of decline, only strength and healing.
+For Jim Kilgore, freedom is life-changing.

-For Kilgore, that freedom is life-changing.
-Together, he and his wife have embraced this new beginning, joining the Green Wellness program, a UT San Antonio School of Nursing initiative that promotes healthy living.
+Together, he and his wife have embraced this new beginning, joining the Green Wellness program, a UT San Antonio School of Nursing program that promotes healthy living.
 The expert guidance of his care team at UT Health San Antonio has helped him return to his philosophy of living life to the fullest, with purpose and connection.

 Related Stories